Can taking the medication Ritalin for brain injury boost cognitive function after TBI?

 In short, working memory allows you to learn new skills and interact meaningfully with the world.

-Brain injury can hamper this skill, but fortunately, studies have shown that Ritalin improves working memory.
+Brain injury can hamper this skill, but research studies have begun to show that Ritalin may enhance working memory.

 3. May Help Boost Motivation

 Therefore, people with decreased dopamine levels will have a more difficult time finding the motivation to begin or complete an activity.
-That’s where Ritalin comes in.
+There are a variety of ways to boost dopamine levels in your brain.
+Some individuals with brain injury may find Ritalin helpful to increase motivation and enhance their initiative.

 How to Use Ritalin for Brain Injury

-To activate neuroplasticity, you must practice intensive exercises.
-The more repetitions you perform, the more your brain will strengthen its neural pathways.
+To activate neuroplasticity, you must practice the skills you are hoping to obtain.
+The more practice, the more your brain will strengthen its neural pathways.

 For example, to improve your memory skills, therapists recommend you practice cognitive rehab exercises every day.